Bloomberg Market Concepts or BMC

 Bloomberg Market Concept – Course Fee

-- Ideally, it takes around 8-12 hours to complete the course and it is recommended to dedicate enough time to understand the contents properly.
+- Ideally, it takes around 8 hours-12 hours to complete the course.
+It is recommended to dedicate sufficient time to understand the contents properly.

 Benefits of this BMC Course

-- Becoming well acquainted with the financial language employed in industry
+- Becoming well-acquainted with the financial language employed in the industry.

-- Learning with the help of real-world case studies to gain practical understanding
+- Learning with the help of real-world case studies to gain a practical understanding.

-- Receiving a certificate of completion at end of course
+- Receiving a certificate of completion at the end of the course.

 Bloomberg Market Concept – Sample Certificate

-Below is the sample certificate that you get after completing the Bloomberg Market Concept examination.
+Below is the sample certificate you get after completing the Bloomberg Market Concept examination.

 source: Bloomberg Institute

-It is strongly recommended to not take the course lightly and devote enough time to go through the contents and master them to be able to take full advantage in terms of acquiring useful knowledge, skills and capabilities.
+Though, it is strongly recommended not to take the course insensitively.
+Instead, reserve dedicated time to scrutinize the contents and expertise to take full advantage of acquiring absolute valuation formulas, useful knowledge, skills, and capabilities.